pointblue/Soundscapes2Landscapes/CNN_Bird_Species/README.md

 - Pretrain ImageNet CNNs using xeno-canto ROIs

 #### [CNN_post-processing](CNN_post-processing/)
-- Full code stack used to generate the post-model-fitting logistic corrections and all figures and tables shown in the paper
+- Full code stack used to generate all figures and tables shown in the paper
 - All the datasets used, including data from ARBIMON (.csv files), AirTable (queried into .RData files), and predictions (read from pickle files into .RData files)
 - The entire database of predictions into a mysqldump file.
 Data can be found at ZENODO DOI TBD.
 - A README file with the logic of the full code stack.